 Sometimes we ride around with our food scraps for weeks until we find a drop off facility.
 When we pass through cities we check to see if they offer municipal composting and drop it off there.
 Even if the city does not have an option, it’s likely someone within the city will take it – try calling around to local schools, nurseries, community gardens, co-ops, even local farms.
 Some farmers’ markets offer drop off services for food scraps and compost which they then use to fertilize the soil.
 You can even give away your compost on Craigslist – yeah, really.

 It’s fairly easy to find recycling centers on the road, especially compared to compost facilities.
-But unfortunately, much of what we send to the recycling facility still ends up in the landfill.
+But, unfortunately, much of what we send to the recycling facility still ends up in the landfill.
 This is why recycling should be a last resort after reducing and reusing.

 But don’t let that last piece discourage you.
 Recycling is still better than sending trash to the landfill.
-And since we all inevitably end up with some items we need to discard, recycling is an essential component to a low waste vanlife.
+And since we all inevitably end up with some items we need to discard, recycling is an essential component of a low waste vanlife.

-4. Wash Dishes in a Wash Basin To Save Water:
+4. Wash Dishes in a Wash Basin To Save Water

-5. Shop Secondhand:
+5. Shop Secondhand

 Shopping secondhand is one of the best ways to deal with waste because we’re utilizing what’s already in the economy.
 And secondhand items don’t have packaging!

-7. Opt for a Low Waste Period:
+7. Have a Low Waste Period

 Periods are a natural part of life for us menstruators, whether we live in a van or not.
 And one of the biggest impacts we can have on the environment and our bodies is our choice of period products.
 More than 100 billion period products are thrown away globally each year.
-Most are made of plastics which can take 500 years to decompose.
+Most are made of plastics which can take up to 500 years to decompose.
 And many traditional period products contain fragrances, pesticides, and toxic chemicals.
 Yikes!